sszokoly/socket_usage/README.md

      10.41.3.62      1      1      0      10.10.9.171      1      1      0

 Total no. of open sockets: 60
-Total no. of ligering sockets: 0
+Total no. of lingering sockets: 0

 ```